gavinleroy/async-await/README.md

 JavaScript (node), C# (.NET), Swift, Rust `tokio`, and Rust `smol` --- together with a differential fuzzer that tests each model against its real runtime.

 The artifact and the included source files are provided under MIT license.
-The repository hosting the code, including how this artifact is built and distributed, is [public online.](https://github.com/gavinleroy/async-await) The artifact of record is archived on Zenodo: DOI [10.5281/zenodo.21764829](https://doi.org/10.5281/zenodo.21764829).
+The repository hosting the code, including how this artifact is built and distributed, is [public online.](https://github.com/gavinleroy/async-await) The artifact of record is archived on Zenodo: DOI [10.5281/zenodo.21765917](https://doi.org/10.5281/zenodo.21765917).

 ## Getting Started

 The only system requirement for running this artifact is Docker.
 The Docker image is packaged and distributed on Zenodo.

-The [archived record](https://doi.org/10.5281/zenodo.21764829) contains one image tarball per architecture.
+The published artifact contains one image tarball per architecture.
 Download the one matching your machine --- `async-await-<version>-amd64.tar.gz` for Intel/AMD, or `async-await-<version>-arm64.tar.gz` for Apple Silicon and other ARM --- then load and run it:

 ```bash
 docker load -i async-await-v1.3-arm64.tar.gz